orta/pragmatic-testing/chapters/eng/app_testing/testing_delegates.md

 }
 ```

-This implmentation is great if you don't want to write any tests, but it can get tricky to find ways to have your tests perform easy-to-assert on behavior with this tactic.
+This implementation is great if you don't want to write any tests, but it can get tricky to find ways to have your tests perform easy-to-assert on behavior with this tactic.

-One of the simplest approaches to making this type of code easy to test is to use lazy initialization, and a protocol to define the expectations but not the implementation.
+One of the simplest approaches to making this type of code easy to test is to use lazy initialisation, and a protocol to define the expectations but not the implementation.

 So, define a protocol that says what methods the `ORArtworkDataSource` should have then only let the `ORArtworkViewController` know it's talking to something which conforms to this protocol.

 ```swift